-Archbishop Skelton has made diversity a focus in 2018 and spoke of her plans at the November 2017 Bishop Friends’ Dinner to use donations to: underwrite the attendance of a group of leaders from our diocese at the 2018 ECAM (Episcopal-Canadian Asian Ministry); fund a trip of a group of leaders from our diocese to travel to the Episcopal Diocese of Los Angeles to learn from the work on diversity there; fund the training of a group of leaders in our diocese in the use of the Intercultural Development Inventory, and lastly, to fund consultative assistance in mapping out a plan for the diocese related to the engagement of and ministry among diverse peoples.
+Archbishop Skelton has made diversity a focus and spoke of her plans at the November 2017 Bishop Friends’ Dinner to use donations to: underwrite the attendance of a group of leaders from our diocese at the 2018 EAM (Episcopal Asiamerica Ministries) Consultation; fund a trip of a group of leaders from our diocese to travel to the Episcopal Diocese of Los Angeles to learn from the work on diversity there; fund the training of a group of leaders in our diocese in the use of the Intercultural Development Inventory, and lastly, to fund consultative assistance in mapping out a plan for the diocese related to the engagement of and ministry among diverse peoples.

 5. Our God entrusts us with the stewardship of our lives and our communities.